OSI-INC/ATD/readme.md

 Here we instruct ATD to listen for a connection from the computer hosting ATD on port 3000.
-In a browser on the host machine, type "localhost:3000" for the web addres.
+In a browser on the host machine, type "localhost:3000" for the web address.
 We should see the ATD main page open in our browser, inviting us to submit our client identifier and secret.
 We obtain these character strings from within the development or production settings of our application in QBO.
 Copy and paste them into the two entry boxes.
 Our browser will save them to its